-This policy applies to the education program and activities of Alvernia University, to conduct that takes place on the campus or on property owned or controlled by Alvernia University, at Alvernia University-sponsored events, or in buildings owned or controlled by Alvernia University's recognized student organizations.
-The Respondent must be a member of Alvernia University's community in order for its policies to apply.
+This policy applies to the education program and activities of Alvernia University which includes all settings where Alvernia University retains disciplinary authority.
+This includes but is not limited to conduct that takes place on or off campus or on property owned or controlled by Alvernia University, at Alvernia University-sponsored events, or in buildings owned or controlled by Alvernia University's recognized student organizations., or which takes place out of the United States such as study abroad and alternative break trips.
+The Respondent must be a member of Alvernia University's community in order for the grievance process procedure to apply.